francoisrice/FantasyFighter/README.md

 # TODO
 1. Lock character motion to the center of each square [completed]
+	- Give ability to move both character and enemy
 2. Have turns for character and enemy
 3. Add logic to enemy
 4. Add Combat actions to Character and Enemy